LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/04-NUM.md

 <sup>26</sup> And over the host of the tribe of the children of Asher [was] Pagiel the son of Ocran.
 <sup>27</sup> And over the host of the tribe of the children of Naphtali [was] Ahira the son of Enan.
 <sup>28</sup> Thus [were] the journeyings of the children of Israel according to their armies, when they set forward.
-<sup>29</sup> And Moses said unto Hobab, the son of Raguel the Midianite, Moses ’ father in law, We are journeying unto the place of which the LORD said, I will give it you: come thou with us, and we will do thee good: for the LORD hath spoken good concerning Israel.
+<sup>29</sup> And Moses said unto Hobab, the son of Raguel the Midianite, Moses’ father in law, We are journeying unto the place of which the LORD said, I will give it you: come thou with us, and we will do thee good: for the LORD hath spoken good concerning Israel.
 <sup>30</sup> And he said unto him, I will not go; but I will depart to mine own land, and to my kindred.
 <sup>31</sup> And he said, Leave us not, I pray thee; forasmuch as thou knowest how we are to encamp in the wilderness, and thou mayest be to us instead of eyes.
 <sup>32</sup> And it shall be, if thou go with us, yea, it shall be, that what goodness the LORD shall do unto us, the same will we do unto thee.
-<sup>33</sup> And they departed from the mount of the LORD three days ’ journey: and the ark of the covenant of the LORD went before them in the three days ’ journey, to search out a resting place for them.
+<sup>33</sup> And they departed from the mount of the LORD three days’ journey: and the ark of the covenant of the LORD went before them in the three days’ journey, to search out a resting place for them.
 <sup>34</sup> And the cloud of the LORD [was] upon them by day, when they went out of the camp.
 <sup>35</sup> And it came to pass, when the ark set forward, that Moses said, Rise up, LORD, and let thine enemies be scattered; and let them that hate thee flee before thee.
 <sup>36</sup> And when it rested, he said, Return, O LORD, unto the many thousands of Israel.

 ## Chapter 11

 <sup>1</sup> And [when] the people complained, it displeased the LORD: and the LORD heard [it]; and his anger was kindled; and the fire of the LORD burnt among them, and consumed [them that were] in the uttermost parts of the camp.